Pomax/are-we-flying/docs/index.md

 export class Plane {
   constructor(server, map = defaultMap, location = DUNCAN_AIRPORT, heading = 135) {
     ...
-    // Step 1: a client-side waypoint manager this.waypointOverlay = new WaypointOverlay(server, map);
+    // Step 1: bind a client-side waypoint manager this.waypointOverlay = new WaypointOverlay(this);
   }

   async updateState(state) {
     ...
     const { autopilot: params } = state;
     this.autopilot.update(flightData, params);

-    // Step 2: giving it the waypoint data and letting it sort out the rest! this.waypointOverlay.manage(params.waypoints);
+    // Step 2: give it the waypoint data and let it sort out the rest! this.waypointOverlay.manage(params.waypoints);

     this.lastUpdate = { time: now, ...state };